harshitajain165/Ubisoft-Game-Dev/README.md

 - Unzip the folder and place it in your desired directory.
 - Open Unity Hub.
 - Click Add or Open, navigate to the unzipped folder (Plague Runner), and select it.
-- In the Unity Editor, go to Assets/Assets/Scenes and double-click the main scene file (SampleScene.unity).
+- In the Unity Editor, go to Assets/Assets/Scenes and double-click the main scene file (MainScene.unity).
 - Press the Play button to test the game in the Editor.
 - Go to File > Build Settings if you need to modify platform settings or rebuild the project.